 White-box application testing is the opposite of Black-box application testing as the tester has in-depth knowledge and understanding of the component being tested usually at code or machine level.

 The purpose of release management frequently referred to as the ‘release management process, ‘is to ensure new builds (versions) of an application are controlled, tested and deployed to a preplanned schedule.
-The aim is to ensure the integrity of existing services during the deployment of updates or patches.
+The aim is to provide the integrity of existing services during the deployment of updates or patches.

 The runtime engine